Running Local Models with vLLM

 -

-This standalone script is an alternative to running vLLM via Docker Compose and is primarily for users who manage their vLLM instances directly.
+This standalone script is the recommended approach for users who manage their own vLLM instances directly.